bc913/vulkan_notes/README.md

 > Whenever a device and/or instance is created, they should be destroyed as well in reverse order.

 ### Validation
+Validation layers exists on the instance level.
+The device level validation layers are deprecated but still recommended to add for backwards compatibility of some devices.
+Validation layers are usually enabled with `DEBUG` builds.
+Most fundamental validation layer name is `VK_LAYER_KHRONOS_validation`.
+Initially, only using this layer would suffice.

+- DebugCallbacks are should be registered during instance creation and destroyed properly.
+It should be created after instance creation and destroyed before instance destroy.

 ### Extensions